-In 1997 planning permission was given for the change of use of the building from a church to domestic storage and in 2012 permission was granted for its change of use and conversion to holiday accommodation.
+The Institute is a late Victorian stone building with slate roof, dating to 1895.
+Formerly a Church of England Hall, it stood empty and derelict from 1975 until 2017 when planning permission was granted for the change of use and extension of the Institute to provide holiday accommodation.
 This application seeks a further change of use from holiday accommodation to principal residence housing.
-The supporting documentation indicates that the proposals would not involve any internal or external alterations to the property and that the change of use is being sought due to the owner's personal and economic circumstances.
+The supporting documentation indicates that the proposals would not involve any internal or external alterations to the property and that the change of use is being sought due to the owner's personal and economic circumstances